 Freezing chickpeas really is a simple task.
 You are probably thinking that it is just too much trouble and you'll just buy them in cans.

 I did that for a while until some disconcerting facts began to emerge.
 Firstly, if you read the label, all sorts of chemicals have been added; sugar and salt too.
 And now there's disturbing evidence that the plastic that is used to line the cans causes malignant disease.

-I keep asking myself if I'm becoming a health nut neurotic, but, no, I don't want to increase the risk of getting cancer; it's already quite high enough.
+I keep asking myself if I'm becoming a health nut neurotic, but, no, I don't want to increase the risk of getting tumours; it's already quite high enough.
 And in any case chickpeas are a quarter of the price if you process them yourself.

 We use them as an alternative form of protein, adding them to our beef